Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

-Another step in the direction of a full understanding of this phenomenon would be to predict gravitational redshift from a more fundamental perspective of relativistic and quantum physics.
-One potential avenue is that of quantizing linearized gravity coupled to matter or fields, that is, an approach where the background gravitational field is a perturbation of flat Minkowski spacetime and the perturbations are quantized \cite{guptaQuantizationEinsteinGravitational1952}.
-The resulting Hamiltonian contains an interaction term between the stress energy tensor of a quantum field, which can also be an operator.
-This approach has proven important in recent times for studies of the interaction of gravitons with matter in the context of the interplay between (weak) effects of quantizted gravity and matter dynamics \cite{PhysRevLett.119.240401,marshmanLocalityEntanglementTabletop2020,RevModPhys.97.015003}.
-While the study of such effects would be related, although not directly relevant, to this specific work, the tools and techniques could provide a novel way to approach the problem considered in here.
-We leave it to further work to explore this direction.
+We conclude by providing a brief and not exhaustive outlook for this work.
+In order to better understand physical phenomena relevant to this work, it is desirable to predict gravitational redshift from a more fundamental perspective of relativistic and quantum physics.
+One potential avenue is that of quantizing linearized gravity coupled to matter or fields, that is, an approach where the background gravitational field is a perturbation of flat Minkowski spacetime and the fields are both quantized \cite{guptaQuantizationEinsteinGravitational1952}.
+The resulting Hamiltonian contains an interaction term between the stress energy tensor of a (quantum) field.
+This approach has been key in recent times to studies of the interaction of gravitons with matter in the context of the interplay between the effects of quantized gravity and matter dynamics \cite{PhysRevLett.119.240401,marshmanLocalityEntanglementTabletop2020,RevModPhys.97.015003}.
+An initial effort in this avenue has recently produced interesting preliminary results \cite{Lapponi:Ferreri:2025}.
+Progress in this direction can aid our understanding of the interplay of general relativity and quantum mechanics in the low energy and weak curvature regime.

-We have proposed a potential solution to the problem, which required including all modes of the (discrete) basis into the unitary evolution.
-This not only poses concrete problems on how to determine the coefficients of the matrix efficiently, but it also poses more subtle issues of properly defining unitary operators within infinite-dimensional Hilbert spaces.
-For these reasons, other avenues to tackle the issues reported here could be sought in order having to avoid such formal aspects.